EliAndrewC/l7r/setting/l7r.md

 #### **Shoda the hermit** [100 koku]

 Age unknown, but described as "old" by witnesses.
 Thin build, gray hair worn long and loose.
 Has a prominent goiter on the right side of his neck.
-On the 7th day of the Month of the Serpent last year, Shoda attacked Bayushi no Daika Koharu, a Scorpion clan noble hunting wild boar in the Kitsune forest.
+On the 7th day of the Month of the Serpent last year, Shoda attacked Bayushi no Daika Koharu, a Scorpion Clan noble hunting wild boar in the Kitsune forest.
 Shoda accused Koharu of hunting foxes, which Koharu denied, and Shoda struck him from behind with a woodsman's axe.
 Shoda is believed to be traveling with some number of disciples, who disappeared from the area.

 #### **"The many-colored Yasuki"** [100 koku]